 Summary

-Read the full fact sheet- Epilepsy is commonly diagnosed in children and can be confused with other conditions.
-An accurate diagnosis is essential.
+Read the full fact sheet- Epilepsy is commonly diagnosed in children and can sometimes be confused with other conditions, so an accurate diagnosis is important.

-- The impact of epilepsy will vary for each child.
+- Epilepsy affects each child differently.
 Try to keep epilepsy in perspective for your child and your family.

 On this page